akalakaco/akalaka.github.io/about.md

 Our vision is to enable access to timely, thoughtful, and delightful home and community-based services.

-AKALAKA is building innovative solutions that serve our disability and care communities, starting by providing adult siblings of individuals with intellectual and developmental disabilities with on-demand education and support.
+AKALAKA is building innovative solutions that serve our disability and care communities, starting by providing sibling caregivers of individuals with intellectual and developmental disabilities with on-demand education and support to confidently handle life together.

 ## \ ah-ka-la-ka \
 AKALAKA is an Igbo word that translates literally to mean 'handprint' and figuratively, to mean 'destiny.'
 As our handprints differ, our life journeys differ.
-With AKALAKA, we can realize our shared destiny and join hand in hand to confidently handle life together.
+With AKALAKA, we can realize our shared destiny and join hand in hand.
+Handle life together with AKALAKA.

 ### Taking Care of Siblings